 Nonnative invasive animals are also a growing concern in New Hampshire.
 Zebra mussels and quagga mussels can attach to boat hulls and clog water intake systems.
 They are not here yet—it is extremely important to keep them out of New Hampshire waters.

 Asian clams are already present in the lower Merrimack River and several ponds; they compete with native mussels for space and food.

 The Chinese mystery snail is also here, present in lakes and ponds as far north as the Lakes Region.
 Rusty crayfish have been found in Vermont.
-The spiny water flea and the fishhook water flea are present in the Great Lakes.
+The spiny water flea and the fishhook water flea are present in the Great Lakes and Lake Champlain.
 These invaders compete with native species for zooplankton, affecting the entire food chain.

 For more information, contact the NH Department of Environmental Services, Exotic Species Program at 603-271-2248,